The best story-based adventure board games

 Players: 1-4

-Adventure Games: The Volcanic Island is one of several escape room-style adventure board games from publisher KOSMOS, alongside The Dungeon, Monochrome Inc., The Grand Hotel Abaddon and more.
-While each has its own merits, The Volcanic Island is one of the more accessible versions of this game, thanks to a breezy narrative and simple adventure mechanics.
+Adventure Games: The Volcanic Island is one of several escape room-style adventure board games from publisher KOSMOS, alongside The Dungeon, Monochrome Inc., The Grand Hotel Abaddon, and more.
+While each has its own merits, The Volcanic Island is one of the more accessible versions of this game, thanks to a light narrative and simple adventure mechanics.
 The Adventure Games series essentially operates as a real-life ‘point & click’ game – you play as a character journeying through a number of location cards, each marked by a particular number.

-These numbers correspond to entries in a story book that spell out an unfolding tale, with each new location card revealing more challenges to overcome.
+These numbers correspond to entries in a storybook that spell out an unfolding tale, with each new location card revealing more challenges to overcome.
 As with other stories in the series, The Volcanic Island asks you to spend time exploring each location, and combine item cards together to form new ways to advance.
 Placing a hook and a rope together will give you a grappling hook, for example, and you can then combine this shiny new item with a location number to climb up a hill.
 The games do require some logical thinking to complete, but whether solo or with friends, you should have no problem overcoming their many puzzles.

 Detective: City of Angels